jamdelion/directory/README.md

 ## To do:

+- [ ] Convert app to Typescript
 - [ ] Search bar
-- [ ] Form to write data to tables
+- [ ] Convert form to something like Formik
 - [ ] Timeline component
 - [ ] Connections